thunderrabbit/robnugen-journal-entries/2016/01/21to-pack.md

     skates
     beef jerky for family
+	something for AB
+	soemthing for CB
+	something for JB
     something for Fukuura
     something for GG
     something for Sarus papa and mama
-    something for C & M
-    something for Friday crew
+    something for C & M thursday mornings something for Friday crew

 Do in US: